ReDI-School/hh-dcp-html-css/README.md

 ![ReDI](redi_banner.png)

-# Welcome to HTML & CSS course of NRW
+# Welcome to HTML & CSS course of Hamburg

 In this course we will learn how websites are made and teach you how to build your own.